 Lim created CoHeadline so users can know when they are part of an experiment.
-“News outlets want to know more about us–their readers,” Lim said.
+“News outlets want to know more about us--their readers,” Lim said.
 “And that’s very important.
 But we should know what’s going on behind the scenes.”

 There are a few limitations of CoHeadline, which is currently not released to the public.
 It only picks up A/B testing when it is happening live.
 If there is no live testing, then CoHeadline becomes inactive.
 Although it allows the user to see the various headlines as they are tested, it doesn’t allow users to actively choose which headline they prefer.
 Still, it gives readers some insight into what’s happening behind the screen.
 CoHeadline users can see for themselves when they’re playing a role in A/B testing.
 As a budding journalist, headlines are usually an afterthought for me.
 But CoHeadline has opened my eyes to the importance that media companies attribute to a headline.
 By investing in strategies like A/B testing, publications demonstrate how much influence they believe headlines have over a reader’s decision to click on a story.
 And in turn, now that I’m more aware of a headline’s significance, I’m beginning to put more thought into the art--and science--of headline writing.